enkia/gulpfile/README.md

 4. Concatenates and Uglifies JavaScript files.
 5. Builds source maps for both CSS and JS files.
 6. Builds production ready files with the `--production` argument.
+7. Uploads production ready files with the `--production --ftp` argument.

 ### Commands
 ```bash